bmdanielsson/marvin-chess/README.md

 # Networks

 Starting from version 5.0.0 Marvin uses a neural network for evaluation.
-A network file is included in the binaries package and should be put in the same folder as the engine executable.
-Network files can also be downloaded [here](https://github.com/bmdanielsson/marvin-nets).
+As of version 6.0.0 the network file file is embedded in the executable so there is no need to downwload any extra files.

 # Building